ahnooie/ansible-role-lxd-container/README.md

 Requirements
 ------------

-* LXD 2.0 or greater must be installed on the LXD host and ansible server.
+* LXD 2.0 or greater must be installed on the LXD host and ansible server (it should already be installed by default on Ubuntu 16.04)

 * LXD should already be setup on the remote host using `sudo lxd init` or an LXD host Ansible Role such as [juju4/lxd](https://galaxy.ansible.com/juju4/lxd/)